Wisdom Tooth Extraction in dubai

 Small mouth

-Your jaw does not have any room for new teeth to come out.
+Your jaw may not have enough space to accommodate new teeth that need to come out.

 Cavities/gum disease